smartavionics/RawMouse/README.md

 1.0.12 - added maxlayer, minlayer, colorscheme, cameramode and centreobj button functions and made centreobj the default for button 1.

+1.0.13 - centreobj can now zoom the view so that the centered object mostly fills the screen.

 ---